yolanda-kurniarto/Survey-Analysis-with-Python-Machine-Learning/README.md

   - Fans loyalty
   - Season pass renew intention

 The data was analysed using various machine learning algorithms, including logit model, random forest, gradient boosting, and support vector machines (SVM).
-The analysis will determine the impact of fans' love on the club's business performance.
+The top performing model is used as the basis of analysis that will determine the impact of fans' love on the club's business performance.

 Results and Recommendation:
 1) Q1 - The gradient boost model, which outperforms the other three models, shows that on-field performmance impact match day attendance.
 The result shows that when the Sydney Swans team play calm and collected, as well as shows attention to their fans, would impact game day attendance.
 As such, it was recommended that the team interact and entertain with the crowd during games.